 Migration is a fascinating natural phenomenon, perhaps best known from stories about geese and even butterflies flying south for the winter.
 But migration isn't limited to overland passages.
-A number of Oklahoma fish species move up and down our rivers and streams as they spawn and complete other life requirements.
+A number of Oklahoma fish species are aquatic explorers that move up and down our rivers and streams as they spawn and complete other life requirements.
 This makes intact rivers, unobstructed by dams and other barriers, especially important.

 Among Oklahoma's aquatic explorers are three species considered to be of greatest conservation need.